- 1.Cactus collector makes a point: Part one

 Which brings us to 2009.
 You’ve retired and now have a bit of time on your hands…

-So I could indulge in my passion [laughs]
+So I could indulge in my passion [laughs] The obvious question is, when did the interest in cacti and other succulents start?

 I’ve always been interested in plants, biology in general, but the interest came through my mother.
 In 1975, my grandfather died and my father brought home some of his books.
 In among them was an Ilford Colour Book of Flower Identification entitled ‘Cacti and Other Succulents’ by Lieutenant-General Sir Oliver Leese.
 I’d always known about cacti, but something in that book gave me the kick for what has become a lifelong passion.
 Some may say ‘obsession.’